Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Semiclassical conductance

 \section{Semiclassical conductance}

 The Landauer-B\"uttiker formulation \cite{Buttiker1985} identifies the two-contact linear conductance $G$ with the quantum transmission and reflection as

 with $\mathbb{T}=[t_{mn}]$ and $\mathbb{R}=[r_{mn}]$, where $t_{mn}$ and $r_{mn}$ are the quantum transmission and reflection amplitudes from incoming ($n$) to outgoing ($m$) modes.
-The trace of $\openone$ equals the number of available incoming modes.
-A semiclassical model~\footnote{For reviews on semiclassical theory, see e.g. K. Richter, {\it Semiclassical Theory of Mesoscopic Quantum Systems} (Springer, Berlin, 2000); R.A.
-Jalabert, in {\it New Directions in Quantum Chaos}, G. Casati, I. Guarneri, and U. Smilansky, eds.
-(IOS Press, Amsterdam, 2000).} of $G$ for one-dimensional Rashba loops can be developed whenever the carriers wavelength is much smaller than the system size and the spin splitting is much smaller than the kinetic energy (so that the spin dynamics does not alter the orbital one)~\cite{Frisk1993}, in agreement with usual mesoscopic experimental conditions~\cite{NagasawaPRL2012, Nagasawa2013, WangPRL2019}.
+The trace of $\openone$ equals the number of available modes.
+One-dimensional circuits support one single orbital mode and two spin channels.
+Hence, the indices $n$ and $m$ run on spin, only, and $\openone$ is a $2\times2$ identity matrix.
+A semiclassical model~\footnote{For reviews on semiclassical theory, see e.g. K. Richter, \href{https://doi.org/10.1007/BFb0109634}{{\it Semiclassical Theory of Mesoscopic Quantum Systems}} (Springer, Berlin, 2000); R.A.
+Jalabert, in \href{https://doi.org/10.3254/978-1-61499-228-8-145}{{\it New Directions in Quantum Chaos}}, G. Casati, I. Guarneri, and U. Smilansky, eds.
+(IOS Press, Amsterdam, 2000).} of $G$ for 1D Rashba loops can be developed whenever the carriers wavelength is much smaller than the system size and the spin splitting is much smaller than the kinetic energy (so that the spin dynamics does not alter the orbital one)~\cite{Frisk1993}, in agreement with usual mesoscopic experimental conditions~\cite{NagasawaPRL2012, Nagasawa2013, WangPRL2019}.
 In this way, by following a path-integral approach and taking the semiclassical limit~\cite{Loss1992}, the quantum transmission and reflection amplitudes can be expressed as

-namely, as a sum of phase contributions over different classical paths $\Gamma$ of length $L_\Gamma$ taking the spin carriers from entrance to exit leads with different statistical weights $a_\Gamma$ and $b_\Gamma$, eventually leading to quantum interference.
+namely, as a sum of phase contributions over different classical paths $\Gamma$ of length $L_\Gamma$ that take the spin carriers from entrance to exit, leading to different statistical weights $a_\Gamma$ and $b_\Gamma$, which eventually result in quantum interference.
 Within this picture, charge and spin contributions are clearly differentiated.
 The charge contributes with the orbital phase $\text{exp}[ik_{\text F}L_\Gamma]$.
 As for the spin, carriers entering the system with spin $n$ can leave it with spin $m$ according to the path-dependent spin evolution operator $U_\Gamma$, which is determined by the particular fields experienced by the spin carriers along the classical path.
 As for the quantum transmission and reflection, they consists of probability terms of the form